mprat/practicepython/about/index.md

 # What is Practice Python

 Practice Python was created as a side project to provide small, short, and relevant introductory Python programming exercises for beginners.
 When I worked for [MEET](http://meet.mit.edu/) as a computer science instructor, I had a hard time finding Python exercises that were small, self-contained, and suited for beginners.
 Many resources online, while thorough, were partially inaccessible to complete beginners.
 Mainly, the exercises were given without context.
 I recognized many of the problems as arbitrary and distinctly computer-sciency.
 They were all about sorting lists, class-design of different kinds of students, and searching through lists of strings.
 I wanted to provide easier problems that were more relevant to someone interested in learning Python or programming in general.
-Long-term, I want to provide Python resources for learners and educators alike - Pratice Python is the first step.
+Long-term, I want to provide Python resources for learners and educators alike - Practice Python is the first step.
 Read more at [Why Practice Python]({{ site.baseurl }}/why-practice-python/).

+## Exercises

+Practice Python is written and maintained by me, Michele Pratusevich ([personal site](http://mprat.org), [github profile](http://github.com/mprat)).
+The blog is roughly monthly, with an exercise the comes out one week and a solution for that exercise that comes out the next week.
+As I experiment with this site over time, the frequency might become more or less frequent.
+If you have opinions, please feel free to let me know!

+In each exercise post, I will post a small tidbit of Python 3 (an explanation, a library, a sample function) and pose an exercise that relates to the explanation / sample written in the post.
+The exercise should take no more than 30 minutes to solve and test.
+I will also try to include links to external websites that explain concepts in a simple way.
+The exercises will vary in difficulty from week to week.
+Check out the [explanation of the chili difficulty system]({{ site.baseurl }}/chilis/) for more information.

+## Solutions

+This site has regular exercise postings, and if you are quick to submit your solutions, they will be featured on the next week's solution post!

+### Your Solution

+At the bottom of every post, there will be an embedded Google Form where you will submit your solutions.
+The way to submit solutions will be through an anonymous Gist.
+This is like [pastebin](http://pastebin.com/), except I can automate some scripts to make processing solutions easier for me.

+All you need to do is go to [http://gist.github.com,](http://gist.github.com) paste your code into the text box (not the Disqus comment box), and Create a Public Gist.
+You can even do this without a Github account!
+The link that is created with your code is the submission link that you will put into the form at the bottom of every exercise post.
+That's it!
+(Note: if you want to make a Github account and keep copies of your code for yourself as gists, feel free to do that as well).

+### My Solution

+I will post a few submitted solutions and comment on them, so you can see examples of other people's solutions.
+In my comments I will refer to general coding style and methodology as well as Python coding conventions.
+In the event that my solution differs significantly from posted solutions, I will post my solution as well.
+You can check your submitted solutions against the posted solutions to see how you did.

 # Follow along